WeTransfer/zip_tricks/README.md

   # Write the local file header first..
   zip.add_stored_entry(filename: "first-file.bin", size: raw_file.size, crc32: raw_file_crc32)

+  # Adjust the ZIP offsets within the Streamer.
+It is important to do this first
+  # so that any buffered data gets flushed from the write buffer and into the IO, before
+  # the "bypassing" writes take place
+  zip.simulate_write(my_temp_file.size)

-  # then send the actual file contents bypassing the Streamer interface
+  # ...and then send the actual file contents bypassing the Streamer interface
   io.sendfile(my_temp_file)

-  # ...and then adjust the ZIP offsets within the Streamer
-  zip.simulate_write(my_temp_file.size)
 end
 ```